 Greed and the negative karma associated with it will lead to rebirth in this realm of the Wheel of Life.

-6 – THE DAMNED – HELL IN THE WHEEL OF LIFE
+6 – THE DAMNED – Hell in Buddhism

 Negative karma associated to hatred, will lead to rebirth in Samsara hell.

 The understanding of the wheel of life or Samsara as some prefer to call it, would not be complete without this vital piece of information: The human world, due to a balance between good and evil, makes spiritual practice easier to accomplish, and hence is favoured by the Buddhas.
 But it is not because they favour our (human) world that they do not intervene in all the worlds to lessen the burdens of suffering that all beings carry and if possible lead them to the path of liberation (enlightenment).
 There are 6 groups of Buddhas that act in each world :

 - INDRA “Offerings a Hundredfold” – white in colour, for the Gods

 - VEMACITRA “Splendid Robe” – green in colour, for the Titans.

 - SHAKYASIMHA “Lion of the Shakyas” – yellow in colour, for the Human World.

 - DHRUVASIMHA “Unmovable Lion” – green in colour, for the Animal World.